wp-plugins/nash-operating-system/readme.txt

 To permanently purchase Nash.Operating.System license, you need to visit http://nashbrooklyn.com

-To temperary rent Nash.Operating.System license, you need to visit http://nashload.com
+To temporary rent Nash.Operating.System license, you need to visit http://nashload.com

 = Can I set the visual style of the widget from the admin backend? =